axem-solutions/example/docs/create_new_dev_env.md

 ## Share your new Development Environment

-A very important feature of DEM is to provide a reliable way to share Development Environments.
-To make every member of an organization use the same toolset, the best way is to provide the Development Environment from a catalog.
+A very important feature of DEM is to provide a reliable way to share Development Environments, to make every member of an organization use the same toolset.
+The best way is to assign the Development Environment to the development project.
+This can be done with the `dem assign` command, which will create a configuration file in the project's .axem directory.
+This configuration file then can be added to the version control system.
+Installing the Development Environment on another host is as easy as cloning the project and running the `dem init` and `dem install` commands.

 If you would like to share your Development Environment with someone directly, DEM has your back!
 A Development Environment descriptor can be exported to a file in JSON format, which then can be loaded to another host.

 !!! note